Firth of Clyde: History

 The Firth of Clyde has always been an important sea route from the earliest times.
 For example, the Battle of Largs, which was fought on the Firth, in 1263, was a geopolitical turning point: it marked the end of Norse ambitions in Britain.
 Beginning in the 16th century, the Firth increasingly became a conduit for commercial and industrial products, including: herring; timber; wine; sugar; tobacco; textiles; iron and steel; coal; oil; industrial chemicals; distillation and brewing; ships, locomotives, and other vehicles; and other manufactured products.

 In the middle of the 19th century, the sport of yachting became popular on the Firth.
 The area became famous worldwide for its significant contribution to yachting and yachtbuilding with notable designers including: William Fife III; Alfred Mylne; G L Watson; David Boyd.
 It was also the location of many famous yacht yards.
 Clyde-built wooden yachts are still known for quality and style today.
+One yard of note was Alexander Robertson & Sons, the yard was located on the Holy Loch.

 The "lower Clyde" shipyards of Greenock and Port Glasgow, most notably Scott Lithgow, played an important historical role in shipbuilding.
 The was the first successful steamboat in Europe.
 Well into the 20th century, a large proportion of the world's ship construction took place around the upper Firth and River Clyde.